 Strategic Risk Management

-Bearing in mind the prevailing challenges, evolutions and transformations that have the most potential to impact on ITU activities during the period of the strategic plan, the list of top-level strategic risks presented in Table 3 has been identified, analysed and evaluated.
-These risks have been considered when planning the strategy for 2016-2019, and the corresponding mitigation measures have been identified as necessary.
-It should be emphasized that the strategic risks are not meant to represent deficiencies of ITU's operations.
-They represent forward-looking uncertainties that may affect efforts to fulfil the mission of the Union during the period of the strategic plan.
+Bearing in mind the prevailing challenges, evolutions and transformations that have the most potential to impact on ITU activities during the period of the strategic plan, the list of top-level strategic risks presented in Table below has been identified, analysed and evaluated.
+These risks have been considered when planning the strategy for 2020-2023, and the corresponding mitigation measures have been identified as necessary. [ It should be emphasized that the strategic risks are not meant to represent deficiencies of ITU's operations.
+They represent forward-looking uncertainties that may affect efforts to fulfil the mission of the Union during the period of the strategic plan. ]

 ITU has identified, analysed and assessed these strategic risks.
 Apart from the strategic planning processes, setting the overall framework on how to mitigate these risks, operational mitigation measures will be defined and implemented through the operational planning process of the Union.